 Take Action: Work with the Marketing team to develop a compelling customer referral incentive scheme – and remember to feed back to them on the results so that the scheme can be further improved.

-Understanding how to improve sales sometimes goes as far back as pricing.
-It’s a balancing act that needs getting right in order for you to attract the right audience, and make enough profit to allow your business to thrive.
+Understanding how to improve sales performance sometimes goes as far back as pricing.
+It’s a balancing act that needs getting right in order for you to attract the right audience, increase sales and make enough profit to allow your business to thrive.
 Come in way too hot and you’ll dissuade a whole market of people who see you as out of their reach.
 Price your product too low and you risk looking too cheap to be true.
 Value yourself competitively, but correctly and in a way that’s reflective of your service – and you’ll soon be attracting your ideal target audience.
 As long as you can explain convincingly why your offering is worth the asking price, making sales should be a breeze.

 Take Action: Make sure that your sales team logs all customer objections based on price.
 You can then feed this information back to other departments regularly, to evaluate your current pricing structure and whether it’s in line with customer expectations.